CY4001 - Laboratory Science (2020/21)

 8. work in a laboratory environment with regard to personal and peer group safety.

-The module will be assessed through the combination of continually assessed coursework (Pre-Lab and Lab Reports to form a practical portfolio, 50%), an on-line data handling in-class test (1 hour, 30%), and the construction of a personal portfolio (personal statement and CV, 20%).
+The module will be assessed through the combination of continually assessed coursework (Pre-Lab and Lab Reports to form a practical portfolio, 50%), data handling coursework (20%), and the construction of a personal portfolio (personal statement and CV, 30%).
 The data handling curriculum will be delivered all the way through the module, elements of which will be used to statistically analyse ‘whole-class’ results and develop robust analytical methodologies.

 To pass the module, students need to achieve a minimum aggregate mark of 40% and there is an attendance requirement for the practical sessions and tutorials